thinkst/canarytools-docs/docs/canarytokens/actions.md

         type: string
         description: AWS ID Username is optional if the client wants to create an AWS API key linked to certain NameError otherwise its randomly generated (optional when creating aws-id tokens)
+      - name: browser_redirect_url
+        required: false
+        type: string
+        description: Browser redirect URL is the URL you want your Canarytoken server to redirect attackers to after they have triggered your Canarytoken token (required when creating fast-redirect and slow-redirect tokens)
+      - name: trigger_type
+        required: false
+        type: string
+        description: SQL action that triggers the SQL Canarytoken - these can be `SELECT`, `INSERT`, `UPDATE` or `DELETE` (required when creating sql tokens)
+      - name: trigger_name
+        required: false
+        type: string
+        description: Name of the trigger we will create (required when creating sql tokens with `trigger_type` as `INSERT`, `UPDATE` or `DELETE`)
+      - name: table_name
+        required: false
+        type: string
+        description: Name of table that will activate the trigger when the `trigger_type` action is executed on this table (required when creating sql tokens with `trigger_type` as `INSERT`, `UPDATE` or `DELETE`)
+      - name: view_name
+        required: false
+        type: string
+        description: Name of the view that will be created to call your specified function (from `function_name`) and trigger the embedded
+                     Canarytoken (required when creating sql tokens with `trigger_type` as `SELECT`)
+      - name: function_name
+        required: false
+        type: string
+        description: Name of the table-view function created to trigger your Canarytoken (required when creating sql tokens with `trigger_type` as `SELECT`)
+      - name: exe
+        required: false
+        type: string
+        description: The Windows executable that you would like tokened (required when creating signed-exe tokens)
+      - name: web_image
+        required: false
+        type: string
+        description: Image file (jpeg or png) that will be displayed on the Canarytokens URL (required when creating web-image tokens)
     response: A JSON structure with the created Canarytoken information.
   delete:
     name: Delete Canarytoken